Building tomorrow society: NanoElectronics & Photonics Summer School

 The program is designed for undergraduate students who have completed at least two years of a Bachelor program in ICT (Electronics, Computer Engineering, Telecommunications, Physics).

-The total fee of 500 euros covers:
+The participation fee covers:

 - 1-week intensive Summer School with lectures and labs experiences (40 hours);